 -

-: build but not runtime dependencies -
+native-inputs: build but not runtime dependencies -

-: runtime dependencies -
+inputs: runtime dependencies -

-, but can also be useful for specifying packages that should be installed alongside your main package.
+propagated-inputs: similar toinputs, but can also be useful for specifying packages that should be installed alongside your main package.
 You might want this when for example, header files from another library are required to compile the package in question, or to gain access to runtime libraries in languages that lack the facility to record runtime search paths.

-As already stated, the only runtime dependency, and thus input
+As already stated, the only runtime dependency, and thus input of

-love-nuklear
+love-nuklear is luajit:

 (inputs